-- $\cdot$ our need for substantial additional capital to fund our development - programs; - · delays in the commencement, enrollment, and timing of clinical testing; - the success of our ALLSTAR, DYNAMIC, Cenderitide and HOPE clinical trials through all stages of clinical development; - the success of clinical trials of our CU-NP product candidate, if any, through all stages of clinical development, if commenced; - the viability of exosomes as a potential product candidate and the success of all stages of its pre-clinical and clinical development; - the viability of CAP-1002 as a potential product candidate for the treatment of DMD and the success of all stages of its pre-clinical and clinical development, including through the HOPE trial; - · any delays in regulatory review and approval of our product candidates in clinical development; - our ability to receive regulatory approval or commercialize our product candidates, within and outside the United States; - potential side effects of our current or future products and product candidates that could delay or prevent commercialization or cause an approved treatment drug to be taken off the market; - · regulatory difficulties relating to products that are in development or which may receive regulatory approval; - market acceptance of our product candidates; - · our ability to establish an effective sales and marketing infrastructure once our products are commercialized; - our ability to establish or maintain collaborations, licensing or other arrangements; - our ability and third parties' abilities to protect intellectual property rights; - · competition from existing products or new products that may emerge; - · guidelines and recommendations of therapies published by various organizations; - the ability of patients to obtain coverage of, or sufficient reimbursement for, our products; - our ability to maintain adequate insurance policies; - · our ability to successfully manufacture our product candidates on a timely basis; - our dependency on third parties to formulate and manufacture our product candidates; - · our ability to maintain our current manufacturing facility and secure other facilities as determined to be necessary; - · costs related to and outcomes of potential intellectual property litigation; - compliance with obligations under intellectual property licenses with third parties;
+- · our need for substantial additional capital to fund our development programs; - · delays in the commencement, enrollment, and timing of clinical testing; - the success of our ALLSTAR, DYNAMIC, Cenderitide and HOPE-Duchenne clinical trials through all stages of clinical development; - the viability of CAP-1002 as a potential product candidate for the treatment of DMD and the success of all stages of its pre-clinical and clinical development, including through the HOPE-Duchenne trial; - the success of clinical trials of our CU-NP product candidate, if any, through all stages of clinical development, if commenced; - the viability of exosomes as a potential product candidate and the success of all stages of its pre-clinical and clinical development; - any delays in regulatory review and approval of our product candidates in clinical development; - our ability to receive regulatory approval or commercialize our product candidates, within and outside the United States; - · potential side effects of our current or future products and product candidates that could delay or prevent commercialization or cause an approved treatment drug to be taken off the market; - · regulatory difficulties relating to products that are in development or which may receive regulatory approval; - market acceptance of our product candidates; - our ability to establish an effective sales and marketing infrastructure once our products are commercialized; - · our ability to establish or maintain collaborations, licensing or other arrangements; - our ability and third parties' abilities to protect intellectual property rights; - · competition from existing products or new products that may emerge; - · guidelines and recommendations of therapies published by various organizations; - the ability of patients to obtain coverage of, or sufficient reimbursement for, our products; - · our ability to maintain adequate insurance policies; - · our ability to successfully manufacture our product candidates on a timely basis; - · our dependency on third parties to formulate and manufacture our product candidates; - our ability to maintain our current manufacturing facility and secure other facilities as determined to be necessary;

-- our ability to seek regulatory approvals for our product candidates; - our ability to implement additional internal systems and infrastructure; - our ability to adequately support future growth; - · our ability to attract and retain key personnel to manage our business effectively; and - the ability of our senior management who have limited experience in managing a public company to manage our business and operations.
+- · costs related to and outcomes of potential intellectual property litigation; - compliance with obligations under intellectual property licenses with third parties; - · our ability to seek and obtain regulatory approvals for our product candidates; - · our ability to implement additional internal systems and infrastructure; - · our ability to adequately support future growth; - our ability to attract and retain key personnel to manage our business effectively; and - the ability of members of our senior management who have limited experience in managing a public company to manage our business and operations.

-\The Company's technology is not yet proven and each of our product candidates is in an early stage of development.
+The Company's technology is not yet proven and each of our product candidates is in an early stage of development.